UNICodehORN/plex-movie-collection/README.md

 2. Move the files to a desired directory on your webserver.
 3. Export your desired plex movie collection with [WebTools-NG](https://github.com/WebTools-NG/WebTools-NG).
 4. Ensure you select all necessary fields (see movies/movielist.csv for an example export) and you also export the posters.
-5. Rename your csv-export to movielist.csv and move it into the movies subdirectory.
+5. Rename your csv-export to movielist.csv and move it into the *assets* subdirectory.
-6. Move all posters into movies subdirectory.
+6. Move all posters into *assets* subdirectory.
 Naming convention for posters should be "movie-name (year)/movie-name (year).jpg".
 7. Open the root of your webserver where you placed the files in your browser (e.g. http://127.0.0.1/)

 ## Credits